sarahalang/hab-nfdi4memory-fairDataFellow/README.md

 ```

 ## Sorting the book metadata output by pages included
-This script will use the output of the last one and only reduce it so that there's only one line for each book/signature included but this line has a list of all the pages from this book that were included in the dataset.
+This script will just use the output of the last (no more scraping) and reduce it so that there's only one line for each book/signature included but this line has a list of all the pages from this book that were included in the dataset.

 Run as follows:
 ```
 python3 get-hab-img-metadata-for-dataset.py
 ```
 The naming of the last two python scripts is a little bit confusing, sorry about that.
 They need to be run in the order they are listed here.
-I set the input to be the file 'output_hab_imgs_metadata.csv' (outputted by the script above) and the output will be named 'hab-dataset-img-metadata.csv'.
+I set the input to be the file `output_hab_imgs_metadata.csv` (outputted by the script above) and the output will be named `hab-dataset-img-metadata.csv`.
 However, you can adapt this to your own needs in the "Run the script" section of the code (towards the very end, denoted by a comment).

 The output can be imported in a sheet software of your choice, however, please note that LibreOffice for some reason omits page numbers from entries where there is only one page number.
 Initially, I suspected this was due to different CSV quoting options (one single page is treated like an integer and the field is not in double quotes in the CSV output, whereas the lines with multiple comma-separated page numbers are in quotes) but this didn't make a difference.
 The error does not appear when importing to GoogleSheets, for instance, so I didn't fix it - but please be aware of this caveat.
 Once it's imported, you can fill in the gaps in the metadata using the library system.